Ashung/svg2vectordrawable/README.md

 [中文说明](README_zh.md)

-Node.js module and command-line tools for convert SVG to Android vector drawable. **Support vector drawable with gradient and clip mask.**
+JavaScript module and command-line tools for convert SVG to Android vector drawable.

 ## Use in command-line